1coderookie/BSB-LPB-LAN_EN/docs/chap15.md

 ## 15.18 What Is the Exact Difference Between /M1 and /V1?

-Please see the descriptions of the monitor mode (/M) and the verbose mode (/V) in chapter [8.1](chap08.md#81-listing-and-description-of-the-url-commands).
+Please see the descriptions of the monitor mode (/M) and the verbose mode (/V) in chapter [5.1](chap05.md#51-url-commands).

 ---

 ## 15.19 Can I Implement My Own Code In BSB-LAN?

-Yes, for this you can and should use the designated file *BSB\_lan\_custom.h*.
+Yes, for this you can and should use the designated file *BSB_LAN_custom.h*.
 Here you can add own code which will be initiated at each loop function.

 ---

 ## 15.20 Can I Integrate MAX!
 Thermostats?

 Yes, that's possible.
-You have to activate and adjust the specific definement in the file *BSB\_lan\_config.h*.
+You have to activate and adjust the specific definement in the file *BSB_LAN_config.h*.
-For further informations see the corresponding chapter [12.5](chap12.md#125-max-components).
+For further informations see the corresponding chapter [7.3](chap07.md#73-max-components).

 ---

 ## 15.21 Why Isn't the Adapter Reachable After a Power Failure?

-This behaviour was noticed sometimes with cheap clones of the lan shields.
+This behaviour was noticed sometimes, the reason is unclear.
 Just press the reset button of the arduino, after that everything should work fine again.
 If this happens more often at your home, you can probably add a little emergency power supply to prevent this.

 ---